Mesi14/Portfolio/README.md

 ## Future_Functionalities:

-- Add more Projects to the My projects section
+- Add more projects to the My projects section

 ## Support